ClementBM/MOOC_DeepLearning_AndrewNg/README.md

-# MOOC_DeepLearning_AndrewNg
+# DeepLearning on coursera
-Deep Learning Course On Coursera By Andrew Ng
+Keep track of Deep Learning MOOC by Andrew Ng